Fahrenberg/ImageCompressionKit/README.md

 ````
 - Note: function is async but proecessing [UIImage] is sync, will us TaskGroup for parallel compressing.

-## JPGCompressor
+## JPG Compression for UIImage or NSImage

-Fallback solution to compress images if HEIC Compressor not available (old iPhones).
+Fallback solution to compress UIImage or NSImage
+Use it if HEIC Compressor not available (old iPhones).

 See [different approaches](https://stackoverflow.com/questions/29726643/how-to-compress-of-reduce-the-size-of-an-image-before-uploading-to-parse-as-pffi)